Poetry

 https://www.filthlitmag.com/home/torches-of-iniquity-by-kurt-luchs

-FILTH Magazine is a relatively new journal with a unique pulp sensibility (their favorite writers are Carmen Maria Machado, Bret Easton Ellis and Tommy Pico, which is about as eclectic a bunch as I can imagine).
+FILTH Magazine was a short-lived journal with a unique pulp sensibility (their favorite writers were Carmen Maria Machado, Bret Easton Ellis and Tommy Pico, which is about as eclectic a bunch as I can imagine).
 While the piece is not political, it is very politically incorrect, and the subtext is about the insanity of groupthink and prejudging your neighbors on superficial grounds.
 And that is as close to a topical comment as anyone is going to get out of me this year.
 Peace out and love to all!

 Former People Journal